nycdatasci/bootcamp/Docker/docker-quickstart.md

 ## 3. Example: setting up linux environment and running jupyter notebook

 [`nycdsa/linux-toolkits`](https://hub.docker.com/r/nycdsa/linux-toolkits/) is a Linux (Ubuntu 16.04) based docker image with Python 3, MySQL, and Jupyter notebook installed.
+In this example we will start a container by executing the image and then run a jupyter notebook inside the container and access it from the host machine.

 1. Pull image `nycdsa/linux-toolkits` from Docker hub.